Valentyn13/SelfAssessment/Skills/NodeJS.md

   - Data access layer
   - Repository: 🖐️ used
   - Active record
-  - Query builder: 🎓 known
+  - Query builder: 🖐️ used
-  - Object-Relational Mapping
+  - Object-Relational Mapping: 🖐️ used
 - Error handling and debugging
-  - Error
+  - Error: 🖐️ used
-  - error.cause
+  - error.cause: 🖐️ used
   - error.code: 🖐️ used
   - error.message: 🖐️ used
   - error.stack: 🖐️ used